 - Are you enrolled or accepted in a health profession training program at least 24 months in duration? (e.g. physical therapist assistant, paramedic, doctor, pharmacist, nurse)

 - Do you have a minimum GPA of 2.5 during the most recent academic year?

 - Are you interested in practicing in rural or urban underserved areas?

 - Can you commit to the two year program?

 A second round of applications is being accepted!
 Applications are due December 30.

 APPLY NOW TO BE AN AHEC SCHOLAR

 This two-year program is offered at no cost to the student and includes personal support from your region's AHEC Center.

 Complete a culmination of 40 hours of didactic training hours each academic year in conjunction with your current health profession program curriculum.
-AHEC Scholars attend three workshops throughout each year connecting them to community leaders and potential employers.
+AHEC Scholars attend two workshops throughout each year connecting them to community leaders and potential employers.
 AHEC Scholars have access to the AHEC Scholars Huddle Series on workforce topics specific to Nebraska, opportunity to choose from two certifications, and online newsletters with access to state and national resources on the latest health topics.